zeynoxwashere/Discord-Token-Gen/README.md

 Request Based Mail Verified Discord Token Gen

 Discord : https://discord.gg/tokenz
-I give up so you can try :)
+I Tried To Modify Gen of a retard but couldnt find a workaround so you can try :)